 Beauty Colleges by State

 If you are searching for the perfect beauty college, you have come to the right place.
 There are hundreds of beauty schools to choose from throughout the United States and Canada.
-Choose a state below to get a list of beauty colleges near you.
-Once you have found one or more cosmetology colleges in which you are interested, simply click "Request Info" to contact the beauty school directly.
-The beauty college will contact you shortly to help you start down the path to becoming a beautician or other beauty professional.
+Choose a state below to get a list of schools near you.
+Once you have found one or more cosmetology schools in which you are interested, simply click "Request Info" to contact the school directly.
+The school will contact you shortly to help you start down the path to becoming a beautician or other beauty professional.

 U.S. Beauty Colleges